dphiffer/weather-ch/README.md

 I also added a caching layer to be a good Internet Citizen.
 All the basic parts are in place now!

+## Fourth step: refactoring and styling

+I took the basic data from the previous steps and did some light refactoring.
+A lot of this had to do with slimming down the amount of code in `index.php` and shifting it to the application class.
+I whipped up a simple, mobile-first CSS treatment to show the data, and some copy that helps orient a website visitor about what it is they're looking at.

+The main thing this project shows is the breadth of the Cooper-Hewitt collection, across many countries beyond the United States.
+Perhaps it could raise the international profile of the museum just a bit.
+If I had a bit more time I would expose a control to switch between fahrenheit and celsius, defaulting to celsius if the country being searched for is outside the small list of non-metric observers.